 The Research Forum is pleased to announce the results of the Terra Foundation for American Art Postdoctoral Teaching Fellowship and Visting Professorships for 2013-15, as follows:

-Ellery Foutch will be the Postdoctoral Teaching Fellow for two years, 2013-2015.
+Ellery Foutch is the Postdoctoral Teaching Fellow for two years, 2013-2015.

-Julia Bryan-Wilson will be the Visiting Professor and will at The Courtauld for Spring Term 2014.
+Julia Bryan-Wilson is the Visiting Professor and is at The Courtauld for Spring Term 2014.